palmmc/palmmc/README.md

 # Profile

 ## About Me
 Hi, I'm palm1!
-I'm like programming.
+I'm a programmer that currently works on projects for Minecraft: Bedrock Edition.

-My preferred language is typescript/javascript, but I also have a working knowledge of:
+I am most experienced in typescript/javascript, but have a working knowledge of Python and Java.
- - Python
- - Java

 ## Projects
 <section className="section">